peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 "Nobody saw me."
 "Oh!" said Kim.
 "You are cold and wet."
-"It deos not matter," said Chang.
+"It does not matter," said Chang.
 But Kim Shee was afraid.
 "You must go away," she said.
 "My father must not see you here."